A population-based approach to background discrimination in particle physics: The algorithm

-The Gibbs sampler can be operated both in supervised and unsupervised mode.
-The above pseudocode corresponds to the ``unsupervised Gibbs sampler", where updated estimates of subpopulation PDFs are obtained at each iteration, as indicated at step (c).
-On the other hand, when step (c) is removed from the pseudocode, particles are mapped to signal and background based on the subpopulation PDFs provided at initialization, and the algorihtm is operated in supervised mode (``supervised Gibbs sampler").
-The primary objective of this contribution is to propose the use of the Gibbs sampler in different configurations in order to:
+The above pseudocode is very similar to the Gibbs sampler, where updated estimates of subpopulation PDFs are obtained at each iteration, as indicated at step (c).
+On the other hand, when step (c) is removed from the pseudocode, particles are mapped to signal and background based on the subpopulation PDFs provided at initialization, and the algorithm is then more akin to EM.
+Throughout the paper we will refer to the two versions of the algorithm with step (c) included or not in the pseudocode as ``unconstrained sampler" and ``constrained sampler", respectively.

-\begin{itemize} \item Obtain estimates $\varphi_j$ of the subpopulation PDFs from the input data set. \item Estimate the subpopulation weights $\alpha_j$.
-In the context of this study, this corresponds to estimating the fractions of background and signal particles contained in the input data set. \item Assign individual particles a probability for them to originate from a given process based on the subpopulation PDFs estimated at step (a) as opposed to relying on high-statistics templates.
-In the context of this study, this allows classification of individual particles into signal and background. \end{itemize}
+The primary objective of this article is to study the use of the proposed sampling technique in different configurations in order to:

-This article reports the results of a feasibility study for one possible combination of the supervised and unsupervised Gibbs sampler that was chosen with a view to minimizing systematic uncertainties.
-However, other modes of operation of the algorithm may be appropriate for specific applications, and the exact configuration of the Gibbs sampler may have to be tailored to the analysis at hand.
+{\roman{enumi}} \begin{enumerate} \item Obtain estimates $\varphi_j$ of the subpopulation PDFs from the input data set. \item Estimate the subpopulation weights $\alpha_j$.
+In the context of this study, this corresponds to estimating the fractions of background and signal particles contained in the input data set. \item Assign individual particles a probability for them to originate from a given process based on the subpopulation PDFs estimated at step (i) as opposed to relying exclusively on high-statistics templates.
+In the context of this study, this allows classification of individual particles into signal and background. \end{enumerate}